jervo/IDM241/instructor_material/IDM241-02-anatomy.md

 ## [fit] instagram.com -vs- tumblr.com

-Let's compare and constrast some of the microinteractions of instagram vs tumblr
+Let's compare and contrast some of the microinteractions of instagram vs tumblr

 ^ Professor shares screen and compares microinteraction structures of  Heart, Comment etc.